rileyschenck/website/_posts/2023-08-03-Sac-Campaign.md

  ![Plot1]({{ site.url }}{{ site.baseurl }}/assets/images/steinberg1.png)

 We can filter the dataset by "Steinberg for Sacramento Mayor" in the "Campaigns/PACs-all years" field on the left to investigate the contributions made to that particular campaign accross all years.
-Aggregating the bar chart based on "Contributor Last Name" reveals that campaign's top 50 contributors which are mostly trade unions, professional associations, and other special interest groups.
-However, the top congributions by aggregated last name is "Barkett" with a total of $23,000.
+Aggregating the bar chart based on "Contributor Last Name" reveals that campaign's top contributors which are mostly trade unions, professional associations, and other special interest groups.
+However, the top congributor by aggregated last name is "Barkett" with a total of $23,000.

  ![Plot1]({{ site.url }}{{ site.baseurl }}/assets/images/steinberg2.png)